DavidStirling/QuantiFish/README.md

 The **Find Clusters** option will preview which "clusters" will be counted as positive if cluster analysis is enabled.
 Positive clusters will be shown in dark blue.
 This can be adjusted using the *Minimum Size* option.

-*N.B.* Clustering analysis is resource intensive and so does not update automatically.
-In excessively large images the software will preview clustering in a lower resolution, which may contain slight inaccuracies.
+*N.B.* Clustering analysis is resource intensive and so the preview does not update automatically.
+In excessively large images the software may preview clustering in a lower resolution, which could contain slight inaccuracies.

 The **Pixel Value** box displays the intensity of the pixel which is currently underneath the mouse cursor.
 Use this to assist with determining your threshold.